retz8/PRISMS-cafeteria/README.md

     git switch dev
     git pull origin dev

 ### 3. Open your own branch or your task branch.
-You can merge dev branch to keep your local updated

     git switch <your first name>

+### 3.5 To align with your code to dev branch or task branch

+    git merge <your task name>

     git merge dev
-    git switch <your task name>
-    git merge <your task name>

 ### 4. Update code on your own branch or your task branch